microsoft/promptflow/README.md

 ### Telemetry Configuration

 Telemetry collection is off by default.
-To opt in, please run `pf config set cli.enable_telemetry=true` to turn it on.
+To opt in, please run `pf config set cli.telemetry_enabled=true` to turn it on.

 ## License